akeneo/pim-docs/contributing/standards.rst

 Usage of private is forbidden in the Core Components and Bundles.

 We understand the advantages and know the drawbacks, we strictly follow this rule for now.

+We still have a lot of discussions related to this point regarding the Open/Close principle.

 An interesting resource on this topic `private vs protected`_